Amyimeng/quarto-set-up-and-hypotheses-testing/assessment.md

 1. Did you complete the project with direct collaborators or general support?
 If so, who did you collaborate with and what was/were their contribution(s)? \### No
     1. Direct collaborators (students who will be turning in a version of the same project) and their contributions:
     2. General support (students who helped you with debugging, conceptual understanding, or the like) and their contributions:
+        -   Yangyang Fu and I had study sessions to working together, although on different projects.
+She helped me debugging with quarto set up.

+        -   Ruochen Li helped me with APA formatting.
+Specifically, she helped me fixed formatting issues for APA tables.
 2. Did you use LLMs or other AI models to generate text or code for this project?
 If so, which tools did you use and how did you use them?
 Remember in this class you *are* allowed (even encouraged) to use these tools for help with coding, but not for writing text.
 This can be very brief, just one or two sentences is fine unless you have more you'd like to add.
-    1.  answer here Yes, I asked ChatGPT about ways to realize certain functions, but I just asked for the general function.
+    1. Yes, I asked ChatGPT about ways to realize certain functions, but I just asked for the general function, such as alternative package for flextable as this package did not work on my computer.
 I also asked it to help me debug but it is not always helpful.
 I end up just searching general information on Google.
 3. For off-the-menu projects only, did you complete the project as proposed?
 If not, what changed?
     1.  answer here: Yes, I basically created a new repo and used "math-anxiety.csv" as my dataset and performed statistical analysis and hypotheses testing.
 More information can be found in the README.md file.